 The Asian-Pacific American Medical Student Association (APAMSA) hosts a variety of events throughout the year that are open to students of all ethnicities.
 They engage in a number of volunteer activities, and older students regularly mentor incoming students.
 Additionally, the group sends delegates to the annual APAMSA National Conference.

-LGBT MD is a student organization that educates students and staff about sexual and gender minority health issues and disparities and provides a supportive community for LGBTQI students and allies.
+Pride in Medicine is a student organization that educates students and staff about sexual and gender minority health issues and disparities and provides a supportive community for LGBTQI students and allies.
 In the past few years, the leaders of LGBT MD have worked to integrate more LGBTQI-oriented lectures and discussion sessions into the 1st- and 2nd-year curriculum.

 Annually they partnered with a local high school leadership group, Students of Stonewall, as well as the leaders of the second-year Pediatrics rotation, to host a question and answer session with a group of 10-12 high school students who identify as part of the LGBTQI community.
 They have also hosted small group discussions with transgender patients to give VUSM students a chance to learn about this unique community that has a long history of bias and discrimination in healthcare.